cu-cit-cloud-team/cloud-utils-dockerized/README.md

     cd ct-awscli-utils-dockerized
   ```

-- Edit the `docker-compose.yml` file on line 10 and change `abc123` placeholder to your netid
+- Edit the `setup.env` file to set your preferences

 - Bring container up